Program to Launch May 2021 Learn More

-Mercy College does not require students to provide their own clinical sites.
+Mercy College does not require students to provide or solicit their own clinical sites or preceptors.
 If a student generates a lead, then the program can investigate according to the program process.
-Feasibility will be explored when possible, however, the PA program can’t promise that a student-generated lead will culminate in a clinical site.
+Feasibility will be explored when possible, however, the PA program can’t promise that a student-generated lead will culminate in a clinical site or preceptor.

-Mercy College utilizes an on-campus digital dissection tool (Anatomage Table) in combination with web-based gross-anatomy subscriptions that complement learning done on the Anatomage Table.
+Mercy College utilizes an on-campus digital dissection tool (Anatomage Table) supplemented with the Anatomage Table companion application for iPads.
 Digital dissections allow for a robust regional anatomy learning experience without the potential hazards of chemical preservatives.
 The Anatomage Table, specifically, provides an assortment of cadavers that display normal and pathological anatomic variations, numerous cases that provide a means to critically think through anatomical problems, a vast library of images (tissue, x-ray, CT) that expand upon the regional anatomy learned with the cadavers, and the ability to customize learning experiences.
 A growing body of research identifies that digital dissection improves student performance in gross anatomy labs.
-Mercy College’s decision to utilize a digital anatomy platform also allows flexibility for students to learn anatomy as a team-based approach or autonomously both in the laboratory and online environments.
+Mercy College’s decision to utilize digital anatomy platforms also allows flexibility for students to learn anatomy as a team-based approach or autonomously both in the laboratory and online environments.